-The university buildings will remain closed until further notice.
+The university buildings will remain closed for the public until further notice.

-In accordance with the legal requirements of the state government and in compliance with secury and hygiene policy, selected rooms are opened for teaching and practice since May 4th, 2020.
+In accordance with the legal requirements of the state government and in compliance with secury and hygiene policy, selected rooms are opened for teaching and practice.

 It is necessary to follow these rules unconditionally in order to be able to trace a possible chain of infection.
 Failure to do so may mean that the university as a whole will have to be closed again.